kataw/kataw/README.md

 Kataw is a javascript toolchain with high focus on performance, and it's main goal is to unify functionality that has previously been separate tools.

-It's core is an CST parser that emits an ECMAScript friendly CST and allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.
+It's core is an ECMAScript friendly CST that allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.
+Each CST node contains several properties, and the `flags` property contains the CST info.

+The CST info can be extracted from the CST node through public API methods.
+Click [here](https://github.com/kataw/kataw/tree/main/src/parser#public-api-methods-to-extract-info-from-cst-nodes for a complete list over all the public API methods.

+Many of these APIs have the advantage that they allow you to "retrieve" info that is not otherwise available with a standard AST parser.

+One example is that you only need to use `kataw.isStatementNode` to find out if the current CST node is a statement node.
+With an AST parser you must use a `switch statement` with 60 `switch cases`.

+Another example is how easy it is to find out if a keyword node contains an `escaped keyword`.
+You only need to use `kataw.hasUnicodeEscape`.
+You can narrow this down further if you use `kataw.isChildLess`.
+A keyword doesn't have any child nodes.

+Another benefit with this CST parser is that it is running in `recovery mode` by `default` and can be used in any editor.
+See the section below.

 ## CST parser features